shatalovdm/readable-app/README.md

 - Vote up and down posts and comments
 - Edit and delete posts and comments

-This app is created using **React and Redux** libraries and many related package.
+This app is created using **React and Redux** libraries and many related packages.

 ## Getting started